cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 is operating directly in the networking driver instead of a higher layer.

-The mode setting ``global.nodePort.acceleration`` allows to enable this acceleration through the options ``native`` or ``generic``.
+The mode setting ``global.nodePort.acceleration`` allows to enable this acceleration through the option ``native``.
 The option ``none`` is the default and disables the acceleration.
-The setting of ``global.nodePort.acceleration=native`` should **always** be preferred over ``generic`` since the latter is a fallback only suitable for testing drivers which do not have XDP support.
-Therefore ``generic`` mode should only be used for testing, but not in production environments.
 The majority of drivers supporting 10G or higher rates also support ``native`` XDP on a recent kernel.
 For cloud based deployments most of these drivers have SR-IOV variants that support native XDP as well.

 The ``global.nodePort.acceleration`` setting is supported for DSR, SNAT and hybrid modes and can be enabled as follows for ``nodePort.mode=dsr`` in this example: